Anderson-Shin/anderson-shin.github.io/_statistics/intro stat part1.md

 Imagine a simple experiment: I roll a standard six-sided die.
 What are the possible outcomes?

-I could roll a 1, a 2, a 3, a 4, a 5, or a 6\.
+I could get value of 1, 2, 3, 4, 5, or a 6\.
 That's the complete list.
 This set of all possible outcomes is what I call the **Sample Space**.

 **Sample Space (S):** The set of all possible outcomes of an experiment.